‘Double Shot At Love’ Spoilers: Suzi’s Had Enough After Chippendales Night Out

-The latest episode of A Double Shot at Love With DJ Pauly D & Vinny features new drama and over-the-top arguments when Suzi Baidya reportedly had enough of one roommate’s antics after an outing at Chippendales.
+The latest episode of A Double Shot at Love with DJ Pauly D & Vinny features new drama and over-the-top arguments when Suzi Baidya reportedly had enough of one roommate’s antics after an outing at Chippendales.
 She revealed what she really thought, which created an explosive confrontation.
 The show stars Jersey Shore castmates Vinny Guadagnino and Paul “Pauly D” DelVecchio.

-The cast which includes Maria Elizondo, Brittani “B-Lashes” Schwartz, Derynn Paige, Marissa Lucchese, Brandon Stakemann, Antonio Locke, and Nicky Curd stood together in a group when the blow-up took place.
+The cast, which includes Maria Elizondo, Brittani “B-Lashes” Schwartz, Derynn Paige, Marissa Lucchese, Brandon Stakemann, Antonio Locke, and Nicky Curd, stood together in a group when the blow-up took place.

-The group had just watched Vinny and his fellow strippers work the on stage at the legendary male dance review.
+The group had just watched Vinny and his fellow strippers work the stage at the legendary male dance review.
 In the clip from the series that will air tonight, Suzi opened her mouth and revealed to Derynn her true feelings, calling her “lame.”

 In an interview segment, Derynn appeared shocked that Suzi was rude to her, wondering what she did to upset her friend.
-It was then that Pauly and Vinny appeared in just as the confrontation was growing even more heated.
+It was then that Pauly and Vinny appeared just as the confrontation was growing even more heated.

 In the clip, posted to the show’s Instagram account, Suzi screamed out that Derynn was “negative” while the other cast members stood in shock, wondering what would happen next.

 Suzi then dropped a big secret to the entire group about Derynn’s physical interaction gone wrong with one of Vinny’s co-workers at the club.
 It was then that Marissa jumped in and said that situation was none of her business.
-Suzi continued to speak out an issue between Derynn and Marissa regarding an offhanded comment one made about the other.
+Suzi continued to speak out about an issue between Derynn and Marissa regarding an offhanded comment one made about the other.
 Suzi and Marissa stood nose to nose, arguing over the fact that Suzi should keep her comments to herself.

 It was then that a frustrated and clearly angry Vinny stepped in and told them to take their drama outside because they should not be screaming and carrying on inside his place of employment.